 Once you have selected your business structure and name, you will need to file your formation documents with the district, which will register your business with Washington D.C.

 To register your Washington D.C.
 LLC, you'll need to file the Articles of Organization with the Washington D.C.
-Department of Consumer and Regulatory Affairs.
+Department of Licensing and Consumer Protection.
 You can apply online, by mail, or in person.
 Read our Form an LLC in Washington D.C. guide for details.

 To register your Washington D.C. corporation, you’ll need to file the Articles of Incorporation with the Washington D.C.
-Department of Consumer and Regulatory Affairs.
+Department of Licensing and Consumer Protection.
 Read our Form a Washington D.C.
 Corporation guide to learn more.